 Take Lorna Prendergast, for example, who, at 90, not only proudly graduated with a Master’s Degree from the University of Melbourne, she pursued most of her studies online.
 Talk about complexity.

 She chose to learn about a complex subject – the potential of music’s positive influence on Alzheimer’s and related disorders – through a medium (online course work, instruction, discussion groups) which didn’t even exist for most of her life, and certainly wasn’t how anything was taught while she was growing up.

 And she’s not done yet.
-Lorna is eagerly anticipating using her new degree in the world, sharing her knowledge and expertise where it can be best used.
+Lorna is using her degree in the world, sharing her knowledge and expertise where it can be best used.
 I can’t wait to see what she’ll be up to at 100.

 You are only as old as you feel.
 That’s not just a cute saying.
 It is amazingly true.
 So, pay attention to how you speak to yourself; how you think of yourself and others in your age group, and “youthen” up.
 If Lorna, and so many others, can do it, so can you, wrinkles, funky knees, and all.